Krummel Nuclear Plant, Germany

 Krummel Nuclear Power Plant is located on the banks of the Elbe River in Geesthacht, 30km from Hamburg, Germany.
-It has ten billion kilowatt hours of annual electricity producing capacity.
+It has ten billion kilowatt-hours of annual electricity producing capacity.
 The plant, owned jointly by Vattenfall and E.ON, was launched for operations in 1984.

-The plant is primarily made up of two buildings; the reactor building and the turbine building.
+The plant is primarily made up of two buildings – the reactor building and the turbine building.
 The reactor building, constructed of thick reinforced concrete walls, accommodates a reactor pressure vessel, reactor core, pressure suppression system, control rod drives, spent fuel storage pool, reactor building crane and upper containment pool.

 Nuclear fuel and uranium are contained in 840 fuel assemblies making up the reactor core.
-Adjacent to the reactor building, the 100m-long turbine building houses high and low-pressure turbine sections, moisture separator/re-heater, condensers, generator and main cooling water pipes.
+Adjacent to the reactor building, the 100m-long turbine building houses high and low-pressure turbine sections, moisture separator / re-heater, condensers, generator and main cooling water pipes.

-Both buildings are designed to have a multi-level barrier system.
+Both buildings are designed to have a multilevel barrier system.
 To ensure protection from direct radiation and to prevent leakage of radioactive materials, radioactive fission products are firmly enclosed in crystal lattice of nuclear fuel and uranium.
 Tubes in the fuel assemblies are covered with gas-tight fuel rods.

 A reactor pressure vessel made up of superior-quality steel encircles the reactor core containing the fuel assemblies.
-An additional gas and pressure-tight enclosure was provided by a thick, round and double-walled concrete shield that surrounds the reactor pressure vessel.
+An additional gas and pressure-tight enclosure was provided by a thick, round and double-walled concrete shield which surrounds the reactor pressure vessel.

 The plant is equipped to remain at full functional capacity all the time.
 A control room located on the site monitors and records every process of the reactor.
 Six emergency diesel generators with an individual capacity of 3.5MW to 4.5MW provide emergency power in case the plant's normal power supply fails.